I tried retraining the NVIDIA LLM Router to match my own persona (Training Edition)

 | Claude Opus 4.8 | 93.6 | 88.6 | N/A | 1512 |

-※ (vendor) = vendor self-reported value, (parent) = equivalent value from parent model (Gemini 3 Pro series) used as proxy, (internal) = internal evaluation.
+※ (vendor) = vendor self-reported value, (parent) = equivalent value from parent model (Gemini 3 Pro series), (internal) = internal company evaluation.

-What surprised me when laying it out was that the top 3 emerging models (V4-Pro / Qwen 3.7-Plus / Kimi K2.6) are nearly tied with Sonnet 4.6 on GPQA / Arena.
-The price difference is 17.2x at V4-Pro $0.87 vs Sonnet $15, so there was an argument for "removing Sonnet from the pool," but I kept it in for operational reasons with a 9-slot setup and to capture any differences in Anthropic's long-context coherence and safety nuances.
-As described later, Sonnet 4.6 ends up fulfilling its role as "mid-heavy quality middle" with a 23.1% adoption rate.
+What surprised me when laying this out was that the top 3 emerging models (V4-Pro / Qwen 3.7-Plus / Kimi K2.6) are nearly tied with Sonnet 4.6 in GPQA / Arena.
+The price difference is 17.2x (V4-Pro $0.87 vs. Sonnet $15), so there was a case for "removing Sonnet from the pool," but I kept it due to operational reasons (running with 9 slots) and wanting to capture any differences that emerge in long-form coherence or safety nuances specific to Anthropic models.
+As I'll describe later, Sonnet 4.6 ended up solidly filling the role of "mid-heavy quality middle" with a 23.1% adoption rate.

-Gemini 3.5 Flash's Role and Securing the Multimodal Pathway
+Gemini 3.5 Flash's Role and Securing the Multimodal Path

-Another tricky aspect of pool design was how to handle Gemini 3.5 Flash.
-While it excels notably in multimodal capabilities (MMMU-Pro 83.6), NVIDIA LLM Router v3's Prefill Router is text-only by design (taking hidden states from the prompt via the Qwen3.5-0.8B encoder), meaning image / audio / video blocks don't factor into the judgment.
-With a short prompt like "Please analyze the image below," the moment routing selects DeepSeek or Local Nemotron, OpenRouter returns 404 No endpoints found that support input image.
+Another challenge in pool design was how to handle Gemini 3.5 Flash.
+While its multimodal capability (MMMU-Pro 83.6) is particularly strong, NVIDIA LLM Router v3's Prefill Router is text-only by design (it works by taking the hidden states of the prompt using the Qwen3.5-0.8B encoder), and image / audio / video blocks don't affect the judgment.
+With short prompts like "Please analyze the following image," the moment routing selects DeepSeek or Local Nemotron, OpenRouter returns 404 No endpoints found that support input image.

-The approach here was to ensure Gemini's text-based role (Google grounding / diagram structuring / Arena Elo 1480 general quality) through training data, while adding a thin shim to the litellm adapter layer to handle the multimodal pathway at a separate layer.
-It runs with a static capability lookup for the 9-model pool (image → {gemini-3.5-flash, sonnet-4.6, opus-4.8} / audio/video → {gemini-3.5-flash}), and in real-machine probes, 10×10 PNG / 1-second WAV / 1-second MP4 were all routed to Gemini 3.5 Flash with image, audio, and video analysis returned.
-This shim has been submitted as a proposal upstream as PR #34, so interested parties are welcome to check it out.
-Building full-fledged multimodal routing based on CLIP (NVIDIA AI Blueprint v2's Auto-Router) is a different story, but I think this thin shim adequately covers the practical need of "properly routing image / audio / video requests to a capable upstream model."
+The approach here was to ensure Gemini's text-based roles (Google grounding / diagram structuring / Arena Elo 1480 general quality) through training data, while adding a thin shim to the litellm adapter layer to handle the multimodal path at a separate layer.
+It runs on a static capability lookup for the 9-model pool (image → {gemini-3.5-flash, sonnet-4.6, opus-4.8} / audio & video → {gemini-3.5-flash}), and in actual testing, 10×10 PNG / 1-second WAV / 1-second MP4 all route to Gemini 3.5 Flash, returning image, audio, and video analysis.
+I've submitted this shim as a proposal to upstream as PR #34, so check that out if you're interested.
+If you want to build full-fledged multimodal routing based on CLIP (NVIDIA AI Blueprint v2's Auto-Router), that's a different story, but I think this thin shim sufficiently covers the practical need to "properly route image / audio / video requests to a capable upstream."

 Collect Question Data Design